Backlang-Org/learn/the-basics/accessibility.md

 |-----------|---------------------------------------|
 | extern    | The function is implemented somewhere |

-If no modifier is specified the default is private.
+If no modifier is specified the default is public.
+Free functions are static and public by default.